 We will now skip over about ten years of intense litigation and cut to the present.
 What does the USPTO do these days?
 Among other things, under MPEP 2106, pure software inventions that run on “generic computers” and lack “something more” (such as an attached gadget) are vulnerable to 35 USC 101 “Alice” rejections.
 The term “generic computer” in a USPTO examiner’s office action, or a judge’s decision, often signals an upcoming rejection.

-LLM and AI systems are not not considered to be generic computers!
+LLM and AI systems (were formerly) not considered to be generic computers

-However, from the standpoint of AI and LLM systems (such as ChatGPT, Bard, LLaMA, and related systems), there is good news.
-The patent legal system does not consider these to be “generic computers.”
-Indeed, from personal experience, AI and LLM systems and methods seem to be helpful.
-I have personally saved several software patents from rejection by pointing out the AI or LLM aspects of the invention.
+However, from the standpoint of AI and LLM systems (such as ChatGPT, Bard, LLaMA, and related systems), the situation used to be easier.
+The patent legal system previously did not consider these to be “generic computers.”
+Indeed, from personal experience, AI and LLM claim limitations were formerly helpful.

-Patent law tends to evolve with time, so there is no guarantee that AI and LLM methods will continue to enjoy “Alice immunity.”
-However, this technology is new, and the US legal system is presently quite open here.
-If you have an AI or LLM invention, the USPTO will likely treat it like any other patent.
-You have a decent chance, at least in the US.
+Patent law tends to evolve with time, so there was never any guarantee that AI and LLM methods would continue to enjoy “Alice immunity.”
+However, this technology was new, and the US legal system started off as quite open.
+Before 2024 to 2025, if you had an AI or LLM invention, the USPTO would tend to treat it like any other patent.
+The good news/bad news is that this is still the case, but AI and LLM no longer have “Alice immunity.”